radian-software/github-email-backlog/README.md

 results in a guess of ten days.
 (Notice that the heuristic is based on wild speculation and not actual data or any solid reasoning.)

+## Implementation

+It's a Chrome extension which uses a combination of GitHub cookies and a personal access token to do its work.
+The extension saves a timestamp to prevent running more often than every six hours.
+When it does run, it starts by using a personal access token to fetch notifications from the GitHub API v3.
+Then it computes your profile status and makes some hacky POST requests to GitHub.com to update it (this functionality is not exposed through the API).
+Optionally, the extension can hit a webhook after a successful run.
+I use [Dead Man's Snitch](https://deadmanssnitch.com/) to be notified if the updater stops working.

 ## Usage requirements

 Unfortunately, this approach will probably not work for you, unless